State Farm: Racial discrimination

+Overcharging on premiums

+An administrative law judge at the California Department of Insurance ordered State Farm to issue refunds and reduce rates after being found guilty of overcharging customers by $85 million.
+The judge concluded that State Farm's premiums for homeowners insurance have been excessively high since July 15, 2015.
+The ruling orders State Farm to refund policyholders for overcharges collected after that date and reduce its homeowners insurance rates by 7 percent.

 Climate change

 Under CEO Michael L. Tipsord, State Farm has announced a Green Mission to "lead by example" in environmental philanthropy.
 Ceres has found that State Farm invests millions of US dollars to finance energy companies.
-Others place State Farm's fossil fuel investments at US $22.4 million.
+Others place State Farm's fossil fuel investments at US$22.4 million.
 State Farm was viewed as not considering climate change in their investments.

 In order to rectify the situation and show its green credentials, State Farm has committed to reducing its greenhouse gas emissions by 50% by 2030.

 80% of State Farm facilities now have an Energy Star score of 75% or higher; this is significantly above the average for Fortune 50 companies.

 LGBT

 On May 24, 2022, State Farm ended its partnership with GenderCool, an organization that seeks to raise awareness of "transgender and non-binary youth", after receiving backlash from right-wing and conservative political figures and media outlets.